-I had a few hours to kill before meeting my daughter at the fast-food emporium of the Westside Pavilion in Santa Monica, and Zuma Beach seemed like a good place to spend it.
+I had a few hours to kill before meeting my daughter at the fast-food emporium of the Westside Pavilion, and Zuma Beach seemed like a pretty good place to spend it.

 A small dot up ahead slowly became a lone man sitting in the sand.
 He was roundish and pink and smiling unabashedly as if at the open sky.
 He was shirtless, wearing a bathing suit, his arms wrapped around his knees.
 Long strands of gray hair danced on his shoulders.